RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

   method = image
   model = rytov-sc

+In addition to the previously achieved flat phase background for each ROI, this approach minimizes phase residuals and results in more accurate values for refractive index and size of the PAA beads.

 .. figure:: t03_summary_rytov-sc.jpg

-    Phase errors when fitting with the Rytov approximation.
-The plots correspond to the different cases presented in the introduction.
+    Phase residuals when fitting with the Rytov approximation.
+The plots correspond to the different cases presented in the introduction, demonstrating correct background correction and object identification.
-    The residuals are reduced signigicantly when compared to the edge-detection approach (all figures above).
+    The residuals are reduced significantly when compared to the edge-detection approach (compare figures above).